6063-fuguoxue/HW03B/README.md

 ## Plan
 Below are some of the tricks I used:
 <ol>
-  <li>I packed the x-position, y-position, and radius of a circle in an object type.
+  <li>I packed the x-position, y-position, and radius of a circle in an object.
 Therefore, each randomly generated circle proposal can be represented as a "circle" object. </li>
   <li>To store all the qualified circle proposals (the "circle" objects), I created a "circles" array. </li>
   <li>For each of the circles after the first one, check if it overlaps with any of the previous ones.
-If there is no overlapping detected, push this proposal to the "circles" array.
-The code checks overlapping by calculating if the sum of two circles' radiuses is less than the distance between their center. </li>
+If no overlap is detected, push this proposal to the "circles" array.
+The code checks overlaps by calculating if the sum of two circles' radiuses is less than the distance between their centers. </li>
   <li>Lastly, draw all the circles in the "circles" array. </li>
 </ol>

+## Difficulties
+When working on this assignment, I initially found it hard to store all the information of all the qualified circle proposals, as JavaScript doesn't have the tuple data type.
+However, upon searching online, I learned that I can use object type as an alternative.

+There were several times I became confused about when to draw the circles.
+If the <code>ellipse</code> function is inside the for loop of circle proposals, the program will just draw all the circles randomly generated regardless of their overlapping conditions.
+Therefore, the drawing process should come after the for loop.

+I also created an <code>overlapping</code> boolean inside the for loop to facilitate the decision process of qualified circle proposals.
+It will be initialized as false for every newly generated circle to check.

 ## Findings
 Upon changing the number of proposals generated, I found that the bigger the number, the more circles are drawn on the canvas.